 The nice thing about Kentucky Derby party decorations is that they don’t really go out of style.
 Any new items we need for the party, Sweet Shark and I divide and conquer.

 I set out the decorations and decorate the entry and living room, and set the dining room table.
 I also plan the menu and cook.
-Obviously, he is in charge of stocking the bar.
+Obviously, Sweet Shark is in charge of stocking the bar.

 This year I’m trying a couple of new recipes, just for fun and to shake things up a bit.
 In 2018, I did order several items from our Central Market.
-I’ll do that again because there is no sense to run yourself ragged.
+I’ll do that again because there is no sense in running yourself ragged.

 Thursday and Friday are spent cooking and final decorating, such as flower arrangements, getting out china, silver and serving pieces, and setting the tables.